 Directors & Instructors

-Julia Olsen-Rodriguez is founding Artistic Director and Principal dancer of San Gorgonio Ballet.
+Julia Stockman is the founding Artistic Director and Principal dancer of San Gorgonio Ballet.
 Ms. Olsen-Rodriguez received her training from many of the finest teachers, John Magnus, Charles Maple, Zelma Bustillo, Dorothy Lister, Francesca Corkle, Eli Lazar, Luis Fuentes, Stanley Holden, Clifford Breland, Maria Vegh, and Mario Nugara.

 As a student, she received full merit scholarships studying with the elite Joffrey Ballet School Trainee Program in New York.
 She was selected by Edith D’Addario Director of the Joffrey Ballet School as the recipient of The Gaynor Minden Scholarship in 1999.
 She was also accepted to such schools as American Ballet Theatre, The Kirov, The Bolshoi at Vail, Houston Ballet, The Rock School of the Pennsylvania Ballet, Alvin Ailey American Dance Center, and The School at Jacobs Pillow.
 Ms. Olsen-Rodriguez is twice recipient of First Place honors in the category of Pas de Deux and High Point Overall at the prestigious Youth America Grand Prix.